Radosław Wiśniewski

-Radosław Wiśniewski (born September 10, 1992) is a Polish professional footballer who plays as a striker for Vineta Wolin.
+Radosław Wiśniewski (born 10 September 1992) is a Polish footballer who plays as a striker for regional league club Prawobrzeże Świnoujście.
 Besides Poland, he has played in Spain.

 Career

-Club

 Born in Kamień Pomorski, Wiśniewski went through the youth departments of hometown club Gryf and Iskra Golczewo before being scouted for the Ina Goleniów academy.
 After two seasons in the first team, he was signed by Pogoń Szczecin in February 2011, playing two league matches in his first half season for the club.